 I find myself jumping more often than not these days.

-I’ve seen a lot of people live their lives with the sentiment that one day we will be happy, one day we will do what we really want, one day we will jump.
+I’ve seen a lot of people live their lives with the sentiment that “one day” they will be happy, “one day” they will do what they really want, one day they will jump.
 I’m learning that there isn’t a “one day.”

 To lead a life that isn’t aligned with what you truly believe is a prison sentence.

-There are a lot of things I believe in, but I’ve spent the majority of my life following other paths for a good amount of the time.
-Usually it’s out of comfort, sometimes it’s out of deceit.
+There are a lot of things I believe in, but I’ve spent the majority of my life following different paths than the one that felt most true to me.
+Usually it’s out of comfort, sometimes it’s been out of deceit.
 Most of the time I just don’t believe I can, or that it’s worth it.
-It’s usually out of fear.
-Sometimes it’s out of pure ignorance, or what I’ve been told, but most of the time I think I make a lot of excuses.
+More often than not it’s out of fear.
+Sometimes it’s pure ignorance, or what I’ve been told, but most of the time I make a lot of excuses.
 I think a lot of us do.

 It’s easier to convince myself I’m not capable—especially when the rest of the world is telling me so.
-It’s easier to believe all of the lies I hear because it’s more comfortable than doing the hard thing.
+It’s easier to believe all of the lies because it’s more comfortable than doing the hard thing.
 It’s easier to have stability than uncertainty.
-It’s harder to try, than it is to stay the same.
+It’s harder to try than it is to stay the same.

 I just don’t think it’s worth it anymore.

 Maybe I’m crazy.
 Maybe I’m a dreamer.
-Maybe I believe there has to be more to life than a dead-end job, relationship, or life.
+Maybe I believe there has to be more to life than a dead-end job, relationship, or being.